jjelosua/presentations/2016/20160729-srccon-timesavers/markdown/04_explainer.md

 * A member of the team reads the new arrived challenges out loud
     * Try to solve those
-    * Get inspired and add new challenges or solutions
+    * Get inspired and add new challenges/solutions or tools

 [vertical-sep]